ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 Keep adding more detail.
 If you get everything laid out, start to think about what functions or objects you might need to have, and start putting pseudocode together.

-(This will be a five to ten minute work period.)

 -----